-1.5.1 The role of the Safety Data Sheet (SDS) in the harmonized system
+The role of the SDS in the Harmonised System

-- 1.5.1.1 The SDS should provide comprehensive information about a chemical substance or mixture for use in workplace chemical control regulatory frameworks.
+- 2. The SDS should provide comprehensive information about a chemical substance or mixture for use in workplace chemical control regulatory frameworks.
 Both employers and workers use it as a source of information about hazards, including environmental hazards, and to obtain advice on safety precautions.
 The information acts as a reference source for the management of hazardous chemicals in the workplace.
-The SDS is product related and, usually, is not able to provide specific information that is relevant for any given workplace where the product may finally be used, although where products have specialized end uses the SDS information may be more workplace-specific.
-The information therefore enables the employer (i) to develop an active programme of worker protection measures, including training, which is specific to the individual workplace and (ii) to consider any measures which may be necessary to protect the environment. - 1.5.1.2 In addition, the SDS provides an important source of information for other target audiences in the GHS.
+The SDS is product related and, usually, is not able to provide specific information that is relevant for any given workplace where the product may finally be used, although where products have specialised end uses the SDS information may be more workplace-specific.
+The information therefore enables the employer to develop an active programme of worker protection measures, including training, which is specific to the individual workplace and to consider any measures which may be necessary to protect the environment. - 3.
+In addition, the SDS provides an important source of information for other target audiences in the GHS.
 So certain elements of information may be used by those involved with the transport of dangerous goods, emergency responders (including poison centres), those involved in the professional use of pesticides and consumers.
-However, these audiences receive additional information from a variety of other sources such as the UN Recommendations on the Transport of Dangerous Goods, Model Regulations document and package inserts for consumers and will continue to do so.
-The introduction of a harmonized labelling system therefore, is not intended to affect the primary use of the SDS which is for workplace users.
+However, these audiences receive additional information from a variety of other sources such as the UN RTDG document and package inserts for consumers and will continue to do so.
+The introduction of a harmonised labelling system therefore, is not intended to affect the primary use of the SDS which is for workplace users.